 You’ve lived across continents — Beirut, the Ivory Coast, France, Kenya and England.
 How have these shifts in geography and culture imprinted themselves on the textures, forms and symbols that recur throughout your work?

-Bushra Fakhoury: Well, all these travels and meetings with people from different cultures – I have always tried, wherever I go, to learn the language, because it is good to communicate with people, and it shows respect at the same time.
+Bushra Fakhoury: My personality is built not only by my upbringing but through my travels ,meetings with people from different cultures – I have always tried, wherever I go, to learn the language, because it is good to communicate with people, and it shows respect at the same time.
 It has also enriched my personality, giving me many different facets shaped by various countries and people.

 That is why, whatever I cannot express in words, I express through my sculpture – and people respond to it.
 So, when people ask me to talk about my work, I say it should speak for itself, though a little explanation is fine.